ismail9k/vue3-carousel/README.md

 - [x] Add classes for active and for visible slides
 - [x] RTL
 - [x] Enrich a11y
+- [ ] Vertical Slides

+## Nuxt Module

+If you're using Nuxt and prefer to use it via module, please refer to [vue3-carousel-nuxt](https://github.com/gaetansenn/vue3-carousel-nuxt?tab=readme-ov-file)

 ## Getting started